Cyclamen Persicum is a small and compact flowering pot plant that may only last this flowering season or possibly next season if proper care is given.

-Buying: A quick mention on the buying front.
-If you are able to buy a plant during fall with some buds unopened your likely to enjoy these delightful plants for longer.
+A quick mention on the buying front.
+If you are able to buy a plant during fall with some buds unopened you’re likely to enjoy these delightful plants for longer.

-Cyclaman is the common name used for this plant and the name of the genus the persicum variety belongs to.
-In it's natural habitat you’ll find this plant growing within rocky areas, among many shrub vegetation areas and over 1000m above sea levels.
-It is a tender plant which does not like frost, however, they’re grown outdoors (temperate climates) but struggle to survive in winter temperatures.
+Cyclamen is the common name used for this plant and the name of the genus the Persicum variety belongs to.
+In its natural habitat, you’ll find this plant growing within rocky areas, among many shrub vegetation areas, and over 1000m above sea levels.
+It is a tender plant that does not like frost, however, they’re grown outdoors (in temperate climates) but struggles to survive in winter temperatures.

-Foliage: The foliage grows very compact and the leaves are patterned and kind of heart shaped, which are very attractive without flowers.
-The basic leaves are green with silver markings and another has a silver marble effect around most of the leaf and the center is green.
+The foliage grows very compact and the leaves are patterned and kind of heart-shaped, which are very attractive without flowers.
+The basic leaves of Cyclamen Persicum are green with silver markings and another has a silver marble effect around most of the leaf and the center is green.
 The beautiful blooms sit well above the foliage on long stems.

-Flowers: The colorful decorative blooms growing on stems sitting above the leaves are available in many colors, including light pink, deep pink, white, red and light pink with the outer edges and bottom of the petals are dark pink in color.
+The colorful decorative blooms growing on stems sitting above the leaves are available in many colors, including light pink, deep pink, white, red, and light pink with the outer edges, and the bottom of the petals being dark pink in color.

 Flowering and Dormancy Period

-This plant is named the florist cyclamen because it’s widely available at florist's or stores and treated as an annual plant, to be thrown away after flowering.
+Cyclamen Persicum is named the florist cyclamen because it’s widely available at florists or stores and treated as an annual plant, to be thrown away after flowering.
 They can be bought during fall and winter with flowers lasting for a few months, with proper care given.
 It’s really a perennial that can flower the following year.

 |Max Growth (approx):||12 inches tall|

 There are many ways how to take care of Cyclamen.
 When it comes to summer, this plant becomes dormant.
 The flowering of this plant stops and you will see that the cyclamen yellow leaves will show as the weather warms.
 When this happens, you need to stop watering it and make the plant rest.